cue-lang/proposal/designs/modules.v3/4389-module-replace.md

-# Proposal: Module Replace Directives with a Two-File Approach
+# Proposal: Module Replaces with a Two-File Approach

 Roger Peppe